usexfg/fuego-checkpoints/README.md

-# Checkpoints for Fango by Fandom Gold Society
+# Checkpoints for Fuego

 ### Download

-- Right click [this link](https://github.com/FandomGold/fango-checkpoints/raw/master/checkpoints.csv) and choose `Save link as...` to download the latest checkpoints.csv.
+- Right click [this link](https://github.com/usexfg/fuego-checkpoints/raw/master/checkpoints.csv) and choose `Save link as...` to download the latest checkpoints.csv.
-- Place checkpoints.csv in the same folder as your Fangod daemon
+- Place checkpoints.csv in the same folder as your Fuegod daemon
-- You can get Fangod from here if you don't have it already: https://github.com/FandomGold/fango/releases
+- You can get Fuegod from here if you don't have it already: https://github.com/usexfg/fuego/releases
-- Make sure you shut down any GUI wallets, or any other instances of Fangod.
+- Make sure you shut down any GUI wallets, or any other instances of Fuegod.

 #### Windows
-- Open a command prompt in the same directory as Fangod.exe .
+- Open a command prompt in the same directory as Fuegod.exe .
-- Type `Fangod.exe --load-checkpoints checkpoints.csv` in the command prompt.
+- Type `Fuegod.exe --load-checkpoints checkpoints.csv` in the command prompt.

 #### Linux, Apple

-- Open a command prompt in the same directory as fangod.
+- Open a command prompt in the same directory as fuegod.
-- Type `./fangod --load-checkpoints checkpoints.csv` in the terminal.
+- Type `./fuegod --load-checkpoints checkpoints.csv` in the terminal.